-Professor Semple came to Liverpool in 1999 after training in London and Oxford.
+Professor Calum Semple came to Liverpool in 1999 after training in London and Oxford.
 His doctoral research was in clinical virology and funded by an MRC - Burroughs Wellcome Industrial Fellowship.
 He was converted to paediatrics by inspiring clinical teachers at Oxford and later persuaded to sub-specialise with the renowned respiratory team at Alder Hey Children’s Hospital.

 An NIHR National Clinician Scientist Award in 2002 allowed Calum to develop his principal research interest in bronchiolitis and influenza, the two most important causes of Severe Acute Respiratory Infections (SARI) in children and adults.